ChibaPet/lxc-utils/notes.md

 host if you're not ready to upgrade it.)
 (And, you could just use UsrMerge, if you don't mind it breaking dpkg for [no compelling reason](https://wiki.debian.org/Teams/Dpkg/MergedUsr).)

+Note that I serve init-system-helpers 1.64 from a local repository because of UsrMerge breakage.
+You might wish to do the same, or, perhaps slicker, you could pin the specific version.
+Once Bookworm's successor is released the UsrMerge breakage will be less, and it'll be less painful allowing it in, in which case the special handling will go away here.

 ~~~
 # cd /srv/lxc
 # mkdir -p ${CONTAINERNAME}/rootfs